August Pfluger: Early life and education

-Pfluger's four-times-great-grandfather, Henry Pfluger Sr., founded Pflugerville, Texas.
+Pfluger's four-times-great-grandfather, German immigrant Henry Pfluger Sr. (1803–1867), founded Pflugerville, Texas.
 His maternal grandfather, a member of the United States Army Air Corps in World War II, inspired Pfluger to become a pilot.

 Born in Harris County in 1977, Pfluger attended Central High School in San Angelo, Texas, where he played quarterback for the school's football team.
 He is an Eagle Scout.
 He earned a Bachelor of Science degree in political science from the United States Air Force Academy.
 Pfluger then earned a Master of Science degree in aeronautical science from Embry–Riddle Aeronautical University, a Master of Science in military and operations science from Air University, and a Master of Science in international business and policy from Georgetown University.

 Military service

 Pfluger earned his commission to the United States Air Force in 2000.
-He served in active duty for 20 years, flying the F-15C Eagle and F-22A Raptor aircraft, reaching the rank of colonel.
-Pfluger later served on the United States National Security Council (NSC) during Donald Trump's presidency.
+He served in active duty for 20 years, flying the Northrop T-38 Talon, F-15C Eagle and F-22A Raptor aircraft, He commanded 380th Expeditionary Operations Group in Al Dhafra Air Base He then deployed in Syria and Northern Iraq.
+During his service Pfluger earned several medal and awards including Meritorious Service Medal with three oak leaf clusters, Air Medal with one oak leaf cluster and Air Force Commendation Medal with one oak leaf cluster.
+He completed 2,000 hours including the over 300 combat hours and was progressively promoted to the rank of colonel.

+Pfluger later served on the United States National Security Council (NSC) during Donald Trump's first presidency.
 He remained in the Air Force Reserve after leaving active duty.
 He also appeared briefly in the Fighter Pilot: Operation Red Flag IMAX film in 2004.